The future of grant writing: Trends nonprofits need to know

 Some platforms combine natural language processing with grant databases, helping generate tailored content or flagging terms and themes from funder histories.
 AI also speeds up repetitive tasks like formatting, consistency checks, or extracting data from tables.

 But technology comes with real risks.
 Over-reliance on AI produces generic proposals that lack authentic organizational voice, while AI-generated errors and fabricated information can destroy credibility.
 The solution: use AI for drafting and structural support, but maintain rigorous human oversight for strategy, editing, and final review.
+For a deeper look at how funders are responding to AI-generated proposals and how to keep your submissions credible, read our guide on AI in grant writing

 Data-driven funding decisions and analytics